 You Are the Director

-If you've ever imagined yourself as a TV director, you'll enjoy trying your hand at camera switching while following the play-by-play of a baseball game
+Have you ever wanted to be a TV director?
+If so, enjoy trying your hand at camera switching while following a baseball game play by play.

-Now you can take part in a virtual news program as an assistant to a news announcer
+Take part in a virtual news program as an assistant news announcer.